 6. Campaign Activity Indicators

-This metric record the user activities to confirm that actually recipient has gone through the message and viewed it.
-The metric sometimes virtually or falsely detect some opens when the message is briefly loaded into the preview pane or recipient actually not viewed the message.
+• Total Email Opens This metric records the user activities to confirm that the recipient has gone through the message and viewed it.
+The metric sometimes virtually or falsely detects some opens when the message is briefly loaded into the preview pane or the recipient has not viewed the message.

-The only difference between total email opens and unique email opens lies in the nature.
-In unique email opens, duplicate are redundant mails are deleted.
-This metric answer about the number of unique recipients viewed the message.
+• Unique Email Opens The only difference between total email opens and unique email opens lies in the nature.
+In unique email opens, duplicate are redundant emails are deleted.
+This metric answers the number of unique recipients who viewed the message.

 7. Campaign Deliverability Indicators

-Email Sent asserts about the total number of messages in queue before attempting any message delivery.
+Email Sent asserts the total number of messages in the queue before attempting any message delivery.
 This metric is generally used to provide the bills for email service provider delivery.
-It is represented in the form of whole number.
+It is represented in the form of a whole number.

-Email Goes indicates the total number of valid email addresses hat accepted the message in a very regular form.
-In very clear terms it defines that how many messages were delivered to the recipients mail box without pooping up bounce or other mail delivery errors.
+Email Goes indicates the total number of valid email addresses that accepted the message in a very regular form.
+In very clear terms it defines how many messages were delivered to the recipient's mailbox without pooping up bounce or other mail delivery errors.
 It is very important to know here that a message counts as delivered if it is accepted and placed in a junk mail folder.
-Email delivery rate percentage in the form of 90% and the inverse known as the bounce rate.
+Email delivery rate percentage in the form of 90% and the inverse is known as the bounce rate.

-Email Inbox Delivered is meant to answer the question that how relevant and successful was the email campaign.
-This estimation is generally generated by taking the metric email delivered and excluding any message from this that is not appeared in the inbox.
+Email Inbox Delivered is meant to answer the question of how relevant and successful was the email campaign.
+This estimation is generally generated by taking the metric email delivered and excluding any message from this that does not appear in the inbox.

 8. Overall ROI